shaneavila/8-puzzle/README.md

 # 8 Puzzle

-Given a square grid where N = (n * n)-1 tiles and n = length of grid, order the tiles from 1 to N.
+Given a square grid where N = (n^2)-1 tiles and n = length of grid, order the tiles from 1 to N.

 Usage
 ---